Paul Berkowitz is a partner in the Labor and Employment Practice Group in the firm's Century City office.

-Mr. Berkowitz' practice involves representing employers in all aspects of labor and employment litigation in defense of complaints for class action and single-plaintiff matters.
+Mr. Berkowitz's practice involves representing employers in all aspects of labor and employment litigation in defense of complaints for class action and single-plaintiff matters.
 He has successfully litigated and obtained summary judgment, as well as favorably resolved cases involving allegations of sexual harassment, age, race, gender, national origin, and disability discrimination, and claims of wrongful termination, harassment, and retaliation.
 Mr. Berkowitz has extensive experience with wage and hour matters involving claims relating to overtime, meal and rest breaks, misclassification, violations of the Los Angeles Living Wage Ordinance, and improper wage statements.
 Mr. Berkowitz also is experienced litigating individual employment discrimination, retaliation, harassment, and wrongful termination cases, including winning jury trials and arbitration in such matters.

 Paul works with clients in numerous industries, including financial services, insurance, retail, healthcare, hospitality, restaurant, and education.